 As rainwater filters through rock layers like sandstone and granite to underground reserves, impurities are removed, and different minerals are absorbed.
 Those minerals can include calcium, fluoride, sulfate, sodium, magnesium, chloride, and more.

-“It’s important to drink mineral water before breakfast because it gives you energy, everything works better, and it produces blood,” says Reiner Häberle, whose business card says he’s a water expert.
+โItโs important to drink mineral water before breakfast because it gives you energy, everything works better, and it produces blood,โ says Reiner Hรคberle, whose business card says heโs a water expert.

 I met him at the Sophienquelle pavilion in Bad Peterstal-Griesbach, built over mineral springs discovered in 1835 and named after the Grand Duchess Sophie.
 The colorful landmark offers fountains of free, refreshing spring water, making it a popular stop for locals, bikers, and hikers.

-Though we have bottled water in the United States, including spring and artesian well water, we don’t produce the quality of mineral water they have in Germany.
-Häberle suggests Gerolsteiner, which has 2,500 mg of mineral content, as your best bet.
+Though we have bottled water in the United States, including spring and artesian well water, we donโt produce the quality of mineral water they have in Germany.
+Hรคberle suggests Gerolsteiner, which has 2,500 mg of mineral content, as your best bet.
 Not all products from the same company have the same mineral content, however, so it pays to check.
+Of all the things I learned about alcohol-free alternatives in Baden’s wine region, I have to say learning about mineral water was the most interesting.